neuland-ingolstadt/neuland.app-native/.github/CONTRIBUTING.md

 2. Make your changes and ensure that the code follows our coding style and conventions.
 3. Run the app locally with Expo by running the following command in the project directory:

      ```bash
     bun start
     ```

-    > This allows you to test the app either on an installed simulator or with the Expo Go app on your own smartphone.
+   This allows you to run the app one the previously created development build.
+Expo Go is not supported for development.

 ## Submitting Changes